 David began teaching at Asbury in the fall of 2010 following a two-year postdoctoral fellowship at the University of Notre Dame under Mark Noll and George Marsden.
-His first book, published by the University of Pennsylvania Press in 2012, has earned positive reviews from the New York Times, Christian Century, and Books & Culture.
+His first book, published by the University of Pennsylvania Press in 2012, has earned positive reviews from the New York Times, Journal of American History, Christian Century, Huffington Post, and Books & Culture.
 Areas of expertise and teaching interest include American religious history, twentieth-century American politics, global religion, and issues of war and peace.

 B.A. in history and theology, Wheaton College